joey-qytyku/OS-90-i386/docs/dosvm.md

 # Configuration of VM16 tasks

+The resource manager determines whihc interrupts are 16-bit or 32-bit.
+16-bit interrupts are serviced in the global DOS.

+The function GlobalMap(dword pid, void *proc_page, void *to, page c, int access) can be used to change the mappings of pages in V86 tasks as well as 32-bit tasks.
+This can be used to facilitate IPC for VM32 and allow for accessing framebuffers.

+GlobalMap(thepid, PTR(0xB8), framebuffer, 16, PG_RW);

 # API

 # XMS Emulation

 HIMEM.SYS is never used by the kernel.
 The kernel emulates the latest XMS specification so that DOS programs go through the 32-bit memory manager.
+TSR programs may use HMBs, so there is no way to override this.

+XMS does not use an interrupt.
+It uses

 The A20 functions always respond with the A20 gate being on.